Human Resource Management and Working Life

 ExaminationThe forms of the examination may vary.
 There are written exams, take-home exams, oral exams and seminars.
 Each course is concluded with an examination.
 You are also expected to submit other work throughout the course.
 There are no set examination periods, and generally no final exam at the end of a semester, an academic year, or a complete study programme.

 Professional ContactIn order to integrate theory and practice, the programme works with partner companies which you visit during the first year of your studies.
 Lectures by professional in Humun Resource Management will be included in the courses.
-Also a course in supervised placement is included in the fourth semester.
+Also a supervised placement course is included in the fourth semester.

 Course of study